Less is More: The Influence of Pruning on the Explainability of CNNs: Theoretical Background

 \subsection{Neural Network Pruning to Increase Explainability}

-Previous work on leveraging NN pruning for ML explainability is scarce.
-For example, \cite{khakzar2019improving} argue that current gradient-based attribution methods produce noisy results due to the complexity of current model architectures.
+Previous work on leveraging NN pruning for ML explainability is scarce. \citet{khakzar2019improving} argue that current gradient-based attribution methods produce noisy results due to the complexity of current model architectures.
 Yet, if one uses input-specific pruning, where only neurons with high predictive contributions are kept, the global importance information of the attribution method may be improved.
-Their approach called PruneGrad differs from traditional model pruning in (1) that it does not take the whole dataset into account, (2) that it does not decrease the memory footprint, and (3) that it does not increase the inference speed.
-It was shown that roughly 50\% of neurons can be removed without any changes in the output, while excessive pruning (i.e., over 80\%) also removes highly contributing neurons and thus results in significant output changes.
-To perform a functionally-grounded evaluation of their PruneGrad method,~\cite{khakzar2019improving} applied the sanity checks by~\cite{adebayo2018sanity}, the pixel pertubation benchmark by~\cite{samek2016evaluating}, and the ROAR framework by~\cite{hooker2018benchmark} .
+Their approach, called PruneGrad, differs from traditional model pruning in (1) that it does not take the whole dataset into account, (2) that it does not decrease the memory footprint, and (3) that it does not increase the inference speed.
+It is shown that roughly 50\% of neurons can be removed without any changes in the output, while excessive pruning (i.e., over 80\%) also removes highly contributing neurons and thus results in significant output changes.
+To perform a functionally-grounded evaluation of their PruneGrad method, \citet{khakzar2019improving} apply the sanity checks by \citet{adebayo2018sanity}, the pixel perturbation benchmark by \citet{samek2016evaluating}, and the ROAR framework by \citet{hooker2018benchmark}.
 Evaluation results consistently outperform other gradient-based attribution methods.

-\cite{abbasi2017interpreting}, on the other hand, extended previously proposed filter importance indices so as to visually apply filter pruning.
+On the other hand, \citet{abbasi2017interpreting} extend previously proposed filter importance indices to visually apply filter pruning.
 Their structured algorithm prunes filters with visually redundant pattern selectivity, thereby increasing the explainability of the CNN.
 As a result, memory savings and smaller computational costs are reached while making the CNNs more explainable.

 Other scientific contributions leverage explainability methods as a means for model pruning.
-For example, the work of~\cite{dotter2018visualizing} explored the suitability of datasets for certain models once they are pruned.
-Doing so, the showed that visualizing a sample dataset of the final convolutional layer for different pruning ratios, helps in making class separability visually understandable.
-Building on this, \cite{zhang2021channel} were the first to use explainability theory to actually guide channel pruning.
+For example, the work of \citet{dotter2018visualizing} explores the suitability of datasets for certain models once they are pruned.
+Doing so, they show that visualizing a sample dataset of the final convolutional layer for different pruning ratios helps in making class separability visually understandable.
+Building on this, \citet{zhang2021channel} were the first to use explainability theory to guide channel pruning.